peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Piecewise_Constant_Distribution></a>
 #### Piecewise Constant Distribution

-The discrete weighted choice method can also be used to implement a [_piecewise constant distribution_](http://en.cppreference.com/w/cpp/numeric/random/piecewise_constant_distribution), as in the following example.
+The discrete weighted choice method can also be used to implement a [**_piecewise constant distribution_**](http://en.cppreference.com/w/cpp/numeric/random/piecewise_constant_distribution), as in the following example.
 Assume we have the following list: `[0, 5, 10, 11, 15]`, and `weights` is the following: `[3, 15, 1, 2]`.
 Note that the weight list has one fewer item than the number list.
 The weight for "0 to 5" (0 or greater, less than 5) is 3, and the weight for "5 to 10" is 15.
 Since "5 to 10" has a higher weight than "0 to 5", this distribution will choose a number from 5 to 10 more often than a number from 0 to 5.
 The following pseudocode implements the piecewise constant distribution.

     // Choose a random index
     index = DiscreteWeightedChoice(weights)
     // Choose a random number in the chosen interval on the list number = RNDNUMEXCRANGE(list[index], list[index + 1])

 The code above implements the distribution _with replacement_.
-Implementing the distribution _without replacement_ is similar to implementing [discrete weighted choice without replacement](#Weighted_Choice_Without_Replacement); the only change is to replace `AddItem(items, list[index])` with `AddItem(items, RNDNUMEXCRANGE(list[index], list[index + 1]))` in the pseudocode.
+Implementing the distribution _without replacement_ is similar to implementing [**discrete weighted choice without replacement**](#Weighted_Choice_Without_Replacement); the only change is to replace `AddItem(items, list[index])` with `AddItem(items, RNDNUMEXCRANGE(list[index], list[index + 1]))` in the pseudocode.

 <a id=Continuous_Weighted_Choice></a>
 ### Continuous Weighted Choice

-The continuous weighted choice method generates a random number that follows a continuous probability distribution (here, a [_piecewise linear distribution_](http://en.cppreference.com/w/cpp/numeric/random/piecewise_linear_distribution)).
+The continuous weighted choice method generates a random number that follows a continuous probability distribution (here, a [**_piecewise linear distribution_**](http://en.cppreference.com/w/cpp/numeric/random/piecewise_linear_distribution)).

 The pseudocode below takes two lists as follows: